loanstreet/deploy-scripts/README.md

 # Overview

 deploy-scripts is a collection of shell scripts to automate the packaging and deployment of projects.
-It is still under heavy development and is being updated to include support for other tools
+It is still under heavy development and is being updated to include support for other tools.

+As much as possible, any new code added to this project should be able to run on a POSIX shell.
+Exceptions can be made depending on the project you are deploying (eg. bash is ok to use with rails specific parts because a lot of rails related tools need bash anyway).

 The following stacks are currently supported

-- Java with Maven Wrapper used for building the jar file
+- Java lib projects and Spring Boot (with Maven Wrapper used for building the jar file)
 - Ruby on Rails
 - Django
 - React JS